License Applicant’s Guide to Understanding Florida’s Three Tier System

 The Florida Division of Alcoholic Beverages and Tobacco (the “ABT”) principally enforces the state’s Three Tier System–against both direct and indirect violations–through the licensing of alcoholic beverage industry members.
 A business cannot be engaged in making, distributing or selling alcoholic beverages in Florida without the right ABT-issued license, and the ABT will not issue a license that allows a direct or indirect violation of the Three Tier System.

-Before applying for an alcoholic beverage license in Florida, each applicant must take great care to identify all of the Related Parties of the applicant.
-How to identify the applicant’s Related Parties is covered in Part 2 of this series: Identifying the Related Parties of a Florida License Applicant.
-Once all of the Related Parties are identified, the applicant must confirm that each Related Party is qualified for purposes of beverage licensing.
-The qualification of an applicant’s Related Parties is covered in Part 3 of this series: Qualification of Related Parties for Florida Alcoholic Beverage Licenses.
+Before applying for an alcoholic beverage license in Florida, each applicant must take great care to identify all of the Interested Parties of the applicant.
+How to identify the applicant’s Interested Parties is covered in Part 2 of this series: Identifying the Interested Parties of a Florida License Applicant.
+Once all of the Interested Parties are identified, the applicant must confirm that each Interested Party is qualified for purposes of beverage licensing.
+Lastly, additional qualifications for an applicant’s Related Parties are covered in Part 3 of this series: Qualification of Related Parties for Florida Alcoholic Beverage Licenses.

 Do you have questions about Florida’s Three Tier System.
 We’d love to discuss it with you.
-Contact us at firstname.lastname@example.org to schedule a 15-minute introductory call at no charge.
+Contact us at firstname.lastname@example.org to schedule a consultation with a beverage attorney.

 Because we’re attorneys: This blog post is provided on an “as is” and “as available” basis as of the date of publication.
 We disclaim any duty to update or correct any information contained in this blog post, including errors, even if we are notified about them.
 To the fullest extent permitted by law, we disclaim all representations or warranties of any kind, express or implied with respect to the information contained in this blog post, including, but not limited to, warranties of merchantability, fitness for a particular purpose, title, non-infringement, accuracy, completeness, and timeliness.
 We will not be liable for damages of any kind arising from or in connection with your use of or reliance on this blog post, including, but not limited to, direct, indirect, incidental, consequential, and punitive damages.
 You agree to use this blog post at your own risk.
 Regarding your particular circumstances, we recommend that you consult your own legal counsel–hopefully BrewerLong.